Cherenkov plasmons emission by primordial neutrinos: Neutrino cluster cooling

 \section{Neutrino cluster cooling}

 In this section, we apply the results of Sec.~\ref{sec:CHEREMGEN} to estimate the cooling rate of a neutrino cluster.

 We assume that a neutrino cluster is formed in the early universe owing to a fluctuation.
 The temperature of background plasma is $T$ at that time.
+Our strategy is to find the range of temperatures $T_\mathrm{min} < T < T_\mathrm{max}$ when the cooling rate is faster than the universe expansion.
+In this situation, a cluster can survive to the present time universe.
+It is clear that $T_\mathrm{max} \lesssim T^{(\nu)}_\text{decoupl}\sim(2-3)\,\text{MeV}$, which is the neutrino decoupling temperature~\cite[pp.~22--23]{GorRub11}.
+In this case, a cluster is not destroyed by thermal fluctuations in the outer neutrino gas.

+Our calculations are based on the analytical dispersion relation for a plasmon, which is known either in nonrelativistic or in ultrarelativistic cases.
+We shall see shortly that $T_\mathrm{min}$ corresponds to the nonrelativistic plasma.
+That is why, we restrict ourselves to the range $T_\mathrm{min} < T < 500\,\text{keV}$ if we study a cluster composed of $\nu_e$.
+Since the formation of a cluster is a random process, it desirable to have $T_\mathrm{min}$ as low as possible.
+In such a situation, clusters have more chances for the appearance.
+Hence, a greater number of clusters can be created in the whole universe.
+The interval $500\,\text{keV} < T < T^{(\nu)}_\text{decoupl}$ is not covered by our study since it is beyond the scope of the approximation adopted.

 Since the neutrino gas becomes denser in a cluster, its temperature is higher than $T$: $T_{\mathrm{clust}}>T$.
 To find the relation between $T_{\mathrm{clust}}$ and $T$, we should consider a particular cluster.
 The numerical simulations of the cluster structure were carried out in Ref.~\cite{Dvo24} for different parameters of the neutrino gas and scalar particles.
 The samples of these simulations are present in Fig.~\ref{fig:clust}.
 We consider in details one of the clusters depicted in Fig.~\ref{fig:clust} by the solid line.
-It has the chemical potential $\mu_{\nu}^{(\mathrm{now})}=0.6m_{\nu}$, the radius $R_{\mathrm{now}}\approx5m_{s}^{-1}$ and the maximal Fermi momentum $p_{\mathrm{F}}^{(\mathrm{max})}\approx0.6m_{\nu}$.
+It has the chemical potential $\mu_{\nu}^{(\mathrm{now})}=0.6m_{\nu}$, the radius $R_{\mathrm{now}}\approx5m_{s}^{-1}$, and the maximal Fermi momentum $p_{\mathrm{F}}^{(\mathrm{max})}\approx0.6m_{\nu}$.
 These cluster parameters correspond to the present time universe.
 We take that the neutrino mass is $m_{\nu}=0.1\,\text{eV}$.